-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 Either the Steelers or Ravens have won the AFC North in 13 of its 17 seasons in existence.
 But they both took big hits the past week, while a new competitor emerged before their eyes.

 The Steelers capitulated to one of the best players in their recent history, shipping Brown to the Raiders for a return (third- and fifth-round picks) that will make it difficult to even nearly replace his impact.
-The Ravens, meanwhile, bid farewell to four key players -- Mosley, safety Eric Weddle, linebacker Terrell Suggs and linebacker Za'Darius Smith -- from a defense that carried it to the playoffs last season.
+The Ravens, meanwhile, bid farewell to four key players -- Mosley, safety Eric Weddle, linebacker Terrell Suggs and linebacker Za'Darius Smith -- from a defense that carried them to the playoffs last season.

 Ravens get defensive leader in Thomas